mann1mal/ocp-on-aws-content/README.md

 ```
 $ cd ~/ocp-on-aws-content/ansible-scripts
 ```
+3a.
+If running this lab in the AWS-owned account:

-3. Edit your the `oregon.yml` or `tokyo.yml` file so the workshop can be launched in the correct region with the correct number of "students" (max 100).
+Edit your the `oregon.yml` or `tokyo.yml` file so the workshop can be launched in the correct region with the correct number of "students" (max 100).
 The following variables are required to launch to playbook as is (all the rest of the default variables can remaind unchanged):

 ```
 ec2_access_key: